PavanaParadesi15/DevSecOps-CI-CD-Implementation/kubernetes/EKS-Implementation.md

 ```
 - Now ingress resource us created and Application Load Balancer is also created for the app.
 - I am able to access application through ALB address
+- We can create a Route53 hosted zone and update nameservers in GoDaddy website where we bought the hosted zone.

 ![image](https://github.com/user-attachments/assets/0a84ae61-a01c-467a-a58d-432611a633d5)